bitcores/one_chip_pico/README.md

 Gold Fingers 1U" (for the cartridge connector)
 30 degree chamfered (for the cartridge connector)
 ```
 Has pins to support the SparkFun Logic Level Converter boards and the cheaper batch LLC boards you can get on Aliexpress or Amazon.
-2k/3k resistors are marked, but 2.2k/3.3k can also be used (aiming for the 3V sweet spot from a 5V source).
+2k/3k resistors are marked, but 2.2k/3.3k can also be used (aiming for the 3V sweet spot from a 5V source), or 220/330, or even 100/200.
 Nametable select can be done with pins and a jumper, or soldering bridge between the pads.

 ![](pcb/build-front.JPG)
 ![](pcb/build-back.JPG)